Chinese Railways

 Lanzhou - Tibet railway

 The last province to receive a railway link was Tibet.
 A link from Lanzhou to Xining in Qinghai was built in 1959 and then the line was extended to Golmud in 1984.
 The final section was built 2001-2005 over the high Tibetan plateau by starting at both ends (Lhasa and Golmud).
-The highest railway in the world opened on 1st July 2006, it is at so high an elevation that oxygen masks are provided for passengers.
+The highest railway in the world opened on 1st July 2006.
+It is at so high an elevation that oxygen masks are provided for passengers.
 Special measures were needed to stabilize the track as it runs over permafrost ground and also to provide gaps for wildlife to migrate unhindered.

 train, transport, modern train